Oklahoma fugitive Michael Vance killed in shootout with police

 - Vance had been on the run since October 23

-(CNN)Michael Dale Vance, Jr., the Oklahoma fugitive who authorities said shot two officers and killed two relatives a week ago, died in a shootout Sunday night, according to the FBI Special Agent Terry Weber.
+Earlier on Sunday, Vance, 38, of Chandler, Oklahoma, managed to elude authorities after he left his campsite just north of Hammon and fled in his car.

+But around 9:30 p.m., Dewey County Sheriff Clay Sander pulled over a vehicle that Vance was traveling in, and gunfire was exchanged, authorities said.

-One officer was shot during the pursuit, according to Ellis County Sheriff Shane Booth.
-The officer's condition is unknown at this time.
+Sander, who was shot in the left forearm and shoulder, was in surgery early Monday, according to Ellis County Sheriff Shane Booth.

+Vance escaped the shootout with Sander and authorities gave chased, Turk said.
+About 45 minutes later, a trooper from the Oklahoma Highway Patrol encountered Vance and a second shootout took place, killing Vance, Turk said.

 Manhunt

-Vance had been on the run since allegedly injuring the two officers in Wellston during a shootout on October 23, according to the Lincoln County Sheriff's Office.
+Vance had been on the run since allegedly injuring the two officers in Wellston during a shootout, according to the Lincoln County Sheriff's Office.

-Emergency officials in Lincoln County, northeast of Oklahoma County, said Vance shot and wounded the two officers after they responded a disturbance call.
+Emergency officials in Lincoln County, east of Oklahoma County, said Vance shot and wounded the two officers after they responded a disturbance call.
 The wounded officers returned fire, striking Vance at least once.

 Vance, who was recently charged with child sex abuse, fled in a stolen patrol car.
 He was believed to be carrying an AK-47.